School of Physics and Astronomy

 University of Birmingham

 Professor Freise leads a small research team in the Gravitational Wave Group, working on new technologies and instrumentation for high-precision experiments.

 Professor Freise also has a leading role in the optical design of new gravitational wave detectors.
-For several years, he chaired the optical design working groups of the international projects Advanced Virgo and the Einstein Telescope, and is currently chairing the simulation group of the GEO 600 collaboration.
+For several years, he chaired the optical design working groups of the international projects Advanced Virgo and the Einstein Telescope.
 Furthermore, Freise has developed and maintains the software package Finesse, which is used world-wide for the design of interferometer systems.

 - Dr. rer. nat.
 (Doctoral Studies in Physics) Universitaet Hannover 2003

 - BSc Hons, Applied Physics with Microcomputing, Napier University 1995